dbyrdaquent/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ms.custom:
 - Ent_Office_ProPlus
 - Ent_Office_Privacy
+- seo-marvel-apr2020
-description: "Provides Office admins with information about essential services in Office, such as Click-to-Run and Licensing, and provides a list of events and data fields for those essential services."
+description: Learn about essential services in Office, such as Click-to-Run and Licensing, and view events and data fields for those essential services.
 hideEdit: true
 ---